BRIDGE2THINK/video_grabber/README.md

 ## Requirements

-`video_grabber` relies on Firefox and [Headless](https://github.com/leonid-shevtsov/headless) (unless you specifically disable it).
+If you plan to use Firefox as your browser, `video_grabber` will then rely on [Headless](https://github.com/leonid-shevtsov/headless) (unless you specifically disable it).
 To get Headless working you will need linux and `xvfb`.

 Install `xvfb` on Debian: